Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 Map to Church: Grace Baptist Church

-**CAUTION: Be sure to see directions to Grace Baptist Church as Old Hickory Blvd. surrounds Nashville & has four locatons with a 1510 Old Hickory Blvd. address, but different Zip Code!
+**CAUTION: Be sure to see directions to Grace Baptist Church as Old Hickory Blvd. surrounds Nashville & has four locatons with a 1510 Old Hickory Blvd. address, but different Zip Codes!

 Because we need for 100’s of Judges for a Fair & Successful Event